xingweitian/fund-my-watcard/README.md

 # fund-my-watcard

-This is a convenient tool to fund the watcard.
-I am too lazy to fund it by hand, so I write this tool.
+This is a convenient tool to fund your WatCard easily.
+I am too lazy to do it by my hand everytime, so I write this tool.

 ## install package